The Manhattan curve, ergodic theory of topological flows and rigidity: Proof of Lemma

 \subsection{Acknowledgment}

-We would like to thank Professor Richard Sharp for his suggestion in Remark \ref{Rem:Sharp}.
+We would like to thank Professor Richard Sharp for his suggestion in Remark \ref{Rem:Sharp}, and the anonymous referee for useful comments.
 R.T.\ is partially supported by JSPS Grant-in-Aid for Scientific Research JP20K03602 and JST, ACT-X Grant Number JPMJAX190J, Japan.